It’s referenced more than 300 times in the Bible, it’s also used in Egyptian medicine, Chinese medicine and Ayurvedic medicine.

 Frankincense has been used for thousands of years.
 It is often referenced in the bible and throughout history.
 It has been as valuable as gold because of its potent medicinal benefits.

-Frankincense oil is fantastic for your skin… it’s great for evening out skin tone, perfect for skin conditions, blemishes, stretch marks, scars, cellulite, varicose veins… And it is incredibly popular for anti ageing.
+Frankincense oil is fantastic for your skin… it’s great for evening out skin tone, perfect for skin conditions, blemishes, stretch marks, scars, cellulite, varicose veins… and it is incredibly popular for anti ageing.
+Rosehip oil alone is fantastic for your skin, but when you use it as a carrier oil for frankincense oil, you are treating yourself to the greatest natural skincare product you can get.

 Increased spiritual awareness – great for prayer or meditation.
 Many yoga instructors infuse this oil before and during a class.